 A small crowd was there, and in a moment Ron and Hermione joined her.
 "Have you seen Harry?"
 Ron asked, glancing around anxiously.
 Ginny looked at them wordlessly, but turned; she did not want to speak of her vision, not before she knew what had happened to Harry.

-The voice of Voldemort rang out again in the castle.
+The voice of Voldemort rang out again.
 When it began speaking of the death of Harry Potter, Ginny listened for an instant, but began to shake her head violently; she put her hands over her ears and looked down, squeezing her eyes shut.
 She would not believe it, she would not believe that Harry was dead, no, not with the claim coming from the mouth of the master deceiver, not with the feel of Harry's lips on hers still so real.
 She would have to see it with her own eyes before she would believe it.